GregoryOrd/GregBuild/CompilerConfiguration.md

 ## Telling GregBuild What Compiler To Use

-To configure the compilers used by GregBuild, place a file called "compiler.config" in the root directory of the repo to be built with GregBuild.
+To configure the compilers used by GregBuild, add or use a file called "config" in the root directory of the repo to be built with GregBuild.
 Add a line to specify the host compiler and a line to specify the target compiler.
 For example: